-The study followed more than 19,000 generally healthy men and women who completed a preventive medical exam at Cooper Clinic in Dallas when they were, on average, 49 years of age.
+The group followed over 18,000 generally healthy men and women who completed a baseline preventive medical examination at Cooper Clinic in Dallas when they were, on average, 49 years of age.
+Cardiorespiratory fitness was measured using a maximal treadmill exercise test.
 The exam also included an assessment of other health risk factors such as body mass index (BMI), blood pressure, and cholesterol.
-Their health status was evaluated using Medicare data between the years 1999 and 2009, an average of 24 years after their Cooper Clinic examination.
+Their health status was evaluated using Medicare data on average 26 years after examination.

 About The Cooper Institute

 Established in 1970 by Kenneth H. Cooper, MD, MPH, The Cooper Institute is a 501(c)(3) nonprofit dedicated worldwide to preventive medicine research and education, housing one of the world's largest databases on exercise and health.
 Each year The Cooper Institute develops engaged learners in fitness and health with its courses and nationally accredited Personal Trainer Certification exam.
 The Cooper Institute offers web-based tools for schools to track and report on youth fitness and nutrition: FitnessGram® and NutriGram®.
 For more information, visit CooperInstitute.org.